kalp202/Harmonica/README.md

 ## Usage
 1. Launch the application in your browser.
-2. Enter your music preferences or select from suggested genres.
+2. Select your favourite songs.
-3. View personalized music recommendations based on your listening history.
+3. View personalized music recommendations based on your song selection.

 ## Future Enhancements
 - Advanced recommendation algorithms using machine learning models.